Victin09/vira-design-system-bs/site/content/docs/1.0/utilities/background.md

 By adding a `.bg-gradient` class, a linear gradient is added as background image to the backgrounds.
 This gradient starts with a semi-transparent white which fades out to the bottom.

 Do you need a gradient in your custom CSS?
-Just add `background-image: var(--bs-gradient);`.
+Just add `background-image: var(--vds-gradient);`.

 {{< markdown >}}
 {{< colors.inline >}}